DevZest/RDO.Net/src/Docs/articles/programming_rdo_wpf/data_presenter_simple_presenter.md

 You can access all data and view states via your data presenter after data shown.

-You can also derive your presenter class from <xref:DevZest.Data.Presenters.SimplePresenter>, which is a simplified <xref:DevZest.Data.Presenters.DataPresenter`1>, contains no underlying DataSet but scalar data.
+You can also derive your presenter class from <xref:DevZest.Data.Presenters.SimplePresenter>, which is a simplified <xref:DevZest.Data.Presenters.DataPresenter`1>, contains no underlying DataSet but scalar data. <xref:DevZest.Data.Presenters.SimplePresenter> is shown against <xref:DevZest.Data.Views.SimpleView> instead of <xref:DevZest.Data.Views.DataView>.

 ## Scalar Data